USEPA/AMET/docs/AMET_Users_Guide_v1.md

 > $ ./aqProject.csh &gt;& log.populate

-This C-shell script will create the AMET database (if it doesn't already exist), three required AQ database tables (project_units, site_metadata and aq_project_log), and one empty project table in the AMET database: aqExample.
+This C-shell script will create the AMET database (if it doesn't already exist), three required AQ database tables (i.e. project_units, site_metadata and aq_project_log), and one empty project table in the AMET database: aqExample.
 After creating this table, the script then begins the matching process.
 This consists of calling a series of Fortran helper programs.
 The two Fortran helper programs are $AMETBASE/bin/sitex\_daily.exe and $AMETBASE/bin/sitex_daily_O3.exe; the first one matches the AQS network’s data to the nearest grid cell in the CMAQ model, and the second one does the same for the other networks.
+These programs need to be downloaded and built (and the path to the excutable specified in the amet-config.R file before running the aqProject.csh script.
 After each network has been matched to the model, the aqExample table is populated with the model-obs pairs.
 In addition to creating and populating the aqExample table, the script updates the project\_units table with each network for that project.
 This table